-A screencast is a video recording of your screen (or parts of it) whith accompanying verbal comment.
-Depending on the type of application you are using, sometimes mouse clicks get highlighted or big letters are showing what you are typing on your keyboard in the centre of the screen.
+A screencast is a video recording of your screen (or parts of it) whith accompanying audio commentary.
+Depending on the type of application you are using, sometimes mouse clicks are being highlighted and what you type during recording is being display

 When to Use Screencasts